redbadger/awesome-badger/chriswhealy/toStringOrNotToString/README.md

 ## Consistently Inconsistent

-Let's apply what we've learnt about string conversion to a good old `Date` object:
+Let's apply what we've learnt about string conversion to the good old `Date` object:

 ```javascript
 date = new Date()